google-research/nisaba/nisaba/scripts/natural_translit/README.md

 This collection of [OpenGrm Pynini](http://www.opengrm.org/twiki/bin/view/GRM/Pynini) grammars provide rule based transliteration between scripts, currently [romanization](#romanization) and [deromanization](#deromanization), as well as a [phonological transcription](#g2p) in cases where a grapheme-to-phoneme grammar is used to inform the transliteration.

-Natural transliteration refers to the way the users transliterate between scripts in daily use, as opposed to the official or reversible transliteration schemes such as the extended [ISO 15919](https://github.com/google-research/nisaba/blob/main/nisaba/nisaba/scripts/brahmic/README.md#iso) for Brahmic scripts, which used for the examples below for readability.
+Natural transliteration refers to the way the users transliterate between scripts in daily use, as opposed to the official or reversible transliteration schemes such as the extended [ISO 15919](https://github.com/google-research/nisaba/blob/main/nisaba/nisaba/scripts/brahmic/README.md#iso) for Brahmic scripts, which is used for the examples below for readability.

 In some cases natural transliteration is pronunciation-driven rather that reflecting the exact spelling in the source script.
 For example, Hindi, 'कांके' (`kāṁkē`) is transliterated as 'kanke', whereas 'चंबा' (`caṁbā`) is transliterated as 'chamba', reflecting different pronunciations of `ṁ` in different contexts.